AshtonWilliams/Interactive-College-Database/README.md

 # Interactive-College-Database
-An interactive college database I made in python for a class in college.
+An interactive college database I made in python with SQLite for a class in college.

 The database is for a student to register for classes.
 The user can interact with the database using the 3 options below: